tkgsn/GG-I/README.md

 # GG-I
-This implementation is written by Python 3.7.
+This implementation is written by Python 3.7 with libspatialindex.

 ## How to run